The Malta Ordinary Residence Scheme is the residence programmes of Malta, applicable to EU & EEA & Swiss nationals taking up residence in Malta.

 Grounds for residence

-EU/EEA nationals can become residents in Malta on basis of different grounds throught the Ordinary Residence scheme, namely economic self-sufficiency, employment/self-employment, study reasons.
+EU/EEA nationals can become residents in Malta through the Ordinary Residence scheme on the basis of different grounds, namely economic self-sufficiency, employment/self-employment, study reasons.

 Economic Self-Sufficiency: applicants applying under economic self-sufficiency criteria are required to demonstrate financial independence and stability and no need to rely on financial support from the Maltese Government.

 Employment / Self-employment: EU nationals may take up employment in Malta and obtain ordinary residence on such basis.
 There is no restrictions on employment types or a choice of setting up their own business on the island.

 Study: EU citizens who are pursuing education in Malta are granted with ordinary residence status on the basis of education.